hudl/HudlDistortionCorrectionTool/README.md

 ## Mode 2: Tweak camera parameters:

-This mode will lunch an intaractive GUI that will allow you to tweak the camera parameters in the initial `.yaml` file from Mode 1 for more vidually appealing results.
+This mode will lunch an intaractive GUI that will allow you to tweak the camera parameters in the initial `.yaml` file from Mode 1 for more visually appealing results.
 Once you are done with tweaking, press the space, escape or enter key to save the outputs.

 Usage :` ./DistortionCorrection  one_image InCameraParams.yaml DisplayScaleFactor`